Cere is a research project exploring how AI systems can learn fast, reflex-like behavior from slower, more capable models.

 The core idea: a small fast model can learn when to act, when to wait, and when to escalate — turning repeated slow decisions into safe reflexes over time.

-It asks: can an AI system become faster by learning from its own slower reasoning process?
+Cere studies whether an AI system can become faster by learning from its own slower reasoning process.

 Key themes: